pie004/Aptitude/Number System/Questions.md

-Here are the questions transcribed from the images you provided:

 1. The sum of 2 numbers is 36 and their product is 248.
 What will be the sum of their reciprocals?
 2. In a poultry farm having hens and pigs, Rohan can see 84 heads and 282 legs.
 How many hens are there?
 3. Summation of 5 consecutive numbers is found out to be 335.
 If we add the largest and smallest number what will we get?